okeeffed/cheat-sheets/Machine-Learning/ML-Decision-Trees.md

 We speak about both types, but for now - focus on regression trees.

-They are a bit more complex than classification trees.
+Regression trees are a bit more complex than classification trees.